Marohn-Group/mrfmsim-marohn/docs/experiment/CermitARP.rst

 adiabaticity of the spin inversion in the swept-tip experiment.
 Since :math:`
 \alpha` is smaller for sample spins that do not pass through resonance, equation :eq:`Eq:alpha-swept-tip` provides an upper-bound estimate for the adiabaticity parameter at any location.
-The spins which contribute most to the signal are those which pass through resonance; for these spins, equation :eq:` Eq:alpha-swept-tip` should be reasonably accurate.
+The spins that contribute most to the signal are those that pass through resonance; for these spins, equation :eq:` Eq:alpha-swept-tip` should be reasonably accurate.

 In the swept-frequency experiment, the irradiation frequency is ramped from